jotorren/ra-ng-quickstart-webpack2/README.md

 ```

 For example, if we navigate to `http://localhost:3000`, the configuration service will try to load the properties set
-in `environments/localhost.json`, but if we go to `http://myserver:80` (suposing the application is published on
+in `environments/localhost.json`; on the other hand if we access `http://myserver:80` (supposing the application is published on
-that web server), now the configuration service will look for the `environments/myserver.json` file.
+that web server), now the configuration service will read the `environments/myserver.json` file.

 # Building